magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/project-structure/index.md

 The `template.html` file contains the template for the server-side rendered HTML code for your storefront's application shell.

-During the build process, the build script injects this file with dynamic data, such as project variables and imports for Webpack-generated Javascript bundles.
+During the build process, the [HtmlWebpackPlugin][] injects this file with dynamic data, such as project variables and imports for Webpack-generated Javascript bundles.
 The script saves this new file as `dist/index.html`.
 When a browser creates the initial request for your storefront application, the default `upward.yml` configuration tells the UPWARD server to respond with this index file.